thoughtbot/constable/README.md

   $ bin/setup
   ```

+### Add Local Environment Variables
+Run `cp .sample.env .env` to create a new .env file
+In `.env`, there are three values from the sample file that say get-from-staging,
+CLIENT_ID, CLIENT_SECRET, and HUB_API_TOKEN.
+Replace these with the values from
+staging.
+Find them by running `heroku config -r staging`.

+### Copy the staging database to your development database
+Run `heroku pg:pull STAGING_DB_ENV_VAR constable_api_development -r staging`,
+where STAGING_DB_ENV_VAR is found from heroku staging.
+This will copy the data
+over so you have example data to work with.

 ### Starting the Phoenix Server

 Once all the dependencies have been installed, you can start the Phoenix